fabianwilliams/graph-search-mcp/README.md

 ## 🚦 Approving Tools in Claude

-When Claude detects your MCP tool, it prompts you to allow it:
+When Claude detects your MCP tool, it prompts you to allow it.

 ![Tool Permission Prompt](./assets/usingFabsGraphUtilInClaudeConfirmAction.jpg)